russmac/test-project/terraform/mabletest/README.md

 For the sake of brevity and the scope limitation of
 - Consider both the above VPCs in the same network.

-For the sake of brevity VPC peering has not been configured between the two VPC's , The k8's VPC  has been deployed as a mock.
+VPC peering has not been configured between the two VPC's , The k8's VPC  has been deployed as a mock.